 Things to Consider Before Buying a Shotgun Mic

-Below are some factors that you should be aware of before buying a shotgun mic with a suitable range.
+Below are some factors you should be aware of before buying a shotgun mic with a suitable range.

 Narrow Polar Pattern

 Most shotgun mics have this factor, but many lack it.
-While buying a shotgun mic with a suitable range, check out for this factor; it accurately rejects the noise off-axis and makes your sounds clearer.
+While buying a shotgun mic with a suitable range, check out this factor; it accurately rejects the noise off-axis and makes your sounds clearer.

 Natural Frequency Response